top of page

 I completed a BSc degree in Psychology and a Master’s degree in Clinical and Health Psychology (MSc) at the University of Minho (in Portugal).
 As part of my undergraduate studies, I also trained in Universidad Pontifícia de Salamanca (Spain).
 My MSc was divided into research and practical training.
 On a research level, it focused on Basic and Evolutionary Psychology, and the practical training focused mainly on Cognitive Behavioural Therapy (CBT) and Narrative Therapy.
 I am registered as a Clinical Psychologist with the Health and Care Professions Council.

 Since qualifying I have worked with children, adolescents, and adults with a varied range of mental health difficulties and presentations.
-I have worked privately since 2017 in Portugal, predominantly working with mood disorders like Depression or Anxiety, across all age groups.
+I have worked privately since 2017 in Portugal, predominantly working with mood disorders like depression or anxiety, across all age groups.
 After moving to the UK in 2020, I have worked in an NHS Child and Adolescent Mental Health Service, and since specialised in working with children and adolescents with eating disorders.

 Therapeutic Approaches Offered

-Primary Therapeutic Approaches: Family Based Treatment for Anorexia Nervosa
+Primary Therapeutic Approaches: Family Based Treatment for Anorexia Nervosa and Bulimia Nervosa; Cognitive Behavioural Therapy (CBT)

 bottom of page